 (Phil Carr – The Gold & Silver Club)

-Right now, Gold remains a traders’ market packed with endless opportunities to capitalize on the short-term macro-driven volatility – And that’s the most profitable strategy right now
+Right now, Gold prices are currently moving in a tight range as traders await a fresh fundamental spark to ignite the precious metals next big move. remains a traders’ market packed with endless opportunities to capitalize on the short-term macro-driven volatility.

 Where are prices heading next?
 Watch The Commodity Report now, for my latest price forecasts and predictions: